|

 probability of sunburn.
 So don't be deceived.
 Just because it's a cloudy

 day, doesn't make you invulnerable to sun damage.
+When considering the

 different levels and types of sun protection, it is helpful to know what